-And, as NerdWallet points out, mortgage interest can be written off on your taxes, which is something you can't do with credit card or other consumer debt.
+And, as NerdWallet points out, mortgage interest can be written off on your taxes, which is something you can't do with a credit card or other consumer debt.

 4. Shorter Loan Term

-Changing your loan term, or the amount of time it takes to pay off your loan, can save you money.
+Changing your loan term, or the amount of time it takes to pay off your loan can save you money.
 These savings are usually the most drastic over the long-term, but sometimes you can also experience significant savings immediately.

 However, it's important to note that these short-term savings are not normally typical.
 Most of the time, refinancing into a shorter term actually increases your monthly payments.
 But this doesn't mean it isn't worth it.
 It just depends on your financial goals and current situation.